d4rken-org/octi/PRIVACY_POLICY.md

 # Privacy policy

-This is the privacy policy for the Android app "Permission Pilot".
+This is the privacy policy for the Android app "Octi".

 ## Preamble

-Permission Pilot respects your privacy.
+Octi respects your privacy.

 I do not collect, share or sell personal information.